xindi-dumbledore/Basic-Machine-Learning/Classification Evaluation Measures.md

 #evaluate
+This page listed common regression evaluation measures.
+They can be used for models like [[Logistic Regression]], [[Decision Tree]] Regressor, etc.

 ## Confusion Matrix
 Confusion matrix is the table contains 4 outputs from binary classifier.
 Various measures can be calculated from the confusion matrix.